rafael-g-depaulo/obsidian-vault/RPG/R20/Classes/Class - Beast Warrior.md

 - **Keen Reflexes**.
 Whenever you're raging, you add your SEN mod to defense if you're not wearing heavy armor.

 - **Thick Hide**.
 You can spend a movement action and 1 PM to gain 1d12 temporary HP.
-For every aditional 2PM you spend, increase that ammount by another +1d12.
+For every aditional 2PM you spend, increase that amount by another +1d12.

 - **Blood Healing**.
 While below HP and raging, the first attack you hit on your turn heals you for your CON mod.
 Pré-requisito: lv5 de Beast Warrior.

 {{page-break}}
-- **Hibernation**.
-During a rest, you can spend any multiple of 2PM.
-For every 2PM, you recover aditional HP equal to your CON mod (ex: 2PM -> CON mod.
-4PM -> 2*CON mod.
-6PM -> 3*CON mod.)

-- **Powerful Savage Attacks**.
-When using a Savage Attack you re-roll 1's on the damage dice.
-Pre-requisites: Level 8 Beast Warrior.

-- **Alma de Bronze**.
-Quando entra em fúria, você recebe uma quantidade de pontos de vida temporários igual a metade do seu nível + mod.
-Constituição.

-- **Sangue dos Inimigos**.
-Enquanto está em fúria, quando faz um acerto crítico ou reduz um inimigo a 0 PV, você recebe um bônus cumulativo de +1 em testes de ataque e rolagens de dano, limitado pelo seu nível, até o fim da cena.

 {{class-note "Wild Rage"